Max-Eee/NeoPass/README.md

 > [!WARNING]
 > **Educational Purposes Only**: This extension is intended for educational purposes.
 Please use it responsibly and ethically.
+> I am not responsible for any actions taken, and I do not encourage or promote cheating in any way.
 > Be cautious when using the extension to maintain academic integrity

 > [!WARNING]